hanwen/go-fuse/nodefs/README.md

    * Should Operations.Lookup return *Inode or Operations ?

-   * Should bridge.Lookup() add the child, bridge.Unlink remove the child, etc.?

    * Merge Fsync/FsyncDir?

    * OnMount in Operations or in Options?
-Or argument to NewNodeFS ?
+Or argument to NewNodeFS?
+Or OnAdd() ?